WSY-Samuel/EMI/README.md

 # EMI
- Measuring achievements in a fully English-taught course to examine the 'customer acceptance' of fully English classes.

 #### Background:
 From 2021, the project of a fully English-taught course started at NSYSU.
 Every student gives feedback on teaching and rates their own learning at the end of each semester.
 There are 20 questions for each, scored from 1 to 7.
 Higher scores mean a better view of the teacher or more dedication to the subject.